notaryproject/notation/specs/directory.md

 ### Plugin

-Plugin are binaries not meant to be executed directly by users' shell or scripts.
+[Plugins][Plugin] are binaries not meant to be executed directly by users' shell or scripts.
 The path of a plugin follows the pattern below.

 ```
 {LIBEXEC}/notation/plugins/{plugin-name}/notation-{plugin-name}